Trump vetoes defense bill, setting up possible override vote

 The bill affirms 3% pay raises for U.S. troops and authorizes more than $740 billion in military programs and construction.

+Trump’s move provoked swift condemnation, with House Speaker Nancy Pelosi calling it “an act of staggering recklessness that harms our troops, endangers our security and undermines the will of the bipartisan Congress.”

+Sen. Jim Inhofe, R-Okla., chairman of the Senate Armed Services Committee, avoided any criticism of Trump, but called the NDAA “absolutely vital to our national security and our troops. … Our men and women who volunteer to wear the uniform shouldn’t be denied what they need — ever.”

-Trump has offered a series of rationales for vetoing the bill.
-He has called for lawmakers to include limits on social media companies he claimed are biased against him.
-He has called for stripping out language that allows for the renaming of military bases such as Fort Benning and Fort Hood that honor Confederate leaders.
+Long before issuing the veto, Trump offered a series of rationales for rejecting it.
+He has called for lawmakers to include limits on social media companies he claimed are biased against him — and to strip out language that allows for the renaming of military bases such as Fort Benning and Fort Hood that honor Confederate leaders.
 Without going into detail, he has claimed the biggest winner from the defense bill would be China.

+In his veto message to the House, Trump cited those objections and stated that the measure “fails to include critical national security measures, includes provisions that fail to respect our veterans and our military’s history, and contradicts efforts by my Administration to put America first in our national security and foreign policy actions.
+It is a ‘gift’ to China and Russia.”

+He also wrote: “Numerous provisions of the Act directly contradict my Administration’s foreign policy, particularly my efforts to bring our troops home.

 Both the House and Senate passed the measure by margins large enough to override a veto from the president.
 Trump had vetoed eight bills previously, but those vetoes were sustained because supporters did not gain the two-thirds vote needed in each chamber for the bill to become law without Trump’s signature.